How to survive FOSDEM

 Logistics

-Yes, logistics is one of key factors when it comes to this conference.
+Yes, logistics is one of the key factors when it comes to this conference.

-Since few years ago there is even online navigation tool to show you which way to go from one place to another.
-Very handy especially if you have some mobility issues.
+There is an online navigation tool to show you which way to go from one place to another.
+This is very handy, especially if you have some mobility issues.

 FOSDEM map